liamgines/zybooks-canvas-grader/README.md

 Remarks
 --------
-I wrote this while I was working as a student assistant.
+I developed this while I was working as a student assistant.
 Writing this script saved me from having to manually input over a hundred student grades each time a Zybooks assignment was given to the class.

 This script automates the entire grading process from logging in to uploading the grades.